-While a consortium led by funds managed by Gaw Capital Partners and Schroder Pamfleet had signed the agreement to acquire the 21-storey office building in early November, Canadian insurer Manulife has now joined the deal as the biggest investor, through its participation in the Gaw fund, according to an announcement on 30 December.
+While a consortium led by funds managed by Gaw Capital Partners and Schroder Pamfleet had signed the agreement to acquire the 21-storey office building for HK$9.84 billion ($1.27 billion) in early November, Canadian insurer Manulife has now joined the deal as the biggest investor, through its participation in the Gaw fund, according to an announcement on 30 December.

 “We are very excited to partner with Gaw Capital and other investors on this prime investment,” Manulife head of Asia real estate investments Kenny Lam said.
 “Despite some of the headwinds resulting from the pandemic, we are continuing to focus our expansion efforts on high quality assets across major markets in the Asia Pacific region, which are supported by strong long-term macro and demographic prospects.”